zkrising/Tachi/docs/docs/api/routes/api-tokens.md

 !!! info
-	If using ClientID for permissions, the clientID will be pinned to the token you've created as `fromOAuth2Client`.
+	If using ClientID for permissions, the clientID will be pinned to the token you've created as `fromAPIClient`.
 You can only have one API Token per OAuth2 client, and will get a 409 if you repeat the request.

 ### Response